-Since we were going in the off-season, I was able to get tickets for the three of us for $60 – that includes a tour of the mansion, the gardens and Conservatory, the farm, winery, and Antler Hill Village for shopping and restaurants.
-A pretty good deal, I think!
+Since we were visiting in the off-season, I was able to get tickets for the three of us for just $60 – that includes a tour of the mansion, the gardens and Conservatory, the farm, the Biltmore Winery, and Antler Hill Village for shopping and restaurants.
+Pretty good deal, I think.

 If we had come a few weeks later, all of the outdoor gardens would have been in bloom, but while we were there, mostly everything was still hibernating.
-Inside the greenhouse was amazing, though!
-I didn’t even know flowers could look like the ones growing in there.
-No flowers I plant ever turn out as pretty as the ones you’ll see in here.
+Inside the greenhouse, however, all the plants and flowers were thriving.
+There were many varieties I’d never seen before, and certainly no flowers I plant ever turn out as pretty as the ones you’ll see in here.

-One store in particular I’d received recommendations for was the Mast General Store that’s been around since the 1940’s and carries all sorts of unique gifts and souvenirs.
-I have an antique suitcase that I like to put stickers on from everywhere we travel to, and I was told this place would probably carry touristy stuff like that.
-I didn’t find my sticker there, but I did find some cute Cracker Barrel-esque stuff for my kitchen.
+One store in particular I’d received recommendations for was the Mast General Store.
+It’s been around since the 1940’s and carries all sorts of unique gifts and souvenirs.
+I have an old suitcase that I like to put stickers on from the places we travel to, and I was hoping this place would carry something like that.
+I didn’t find my sticker, unfortunately, but I did find some cute stuff here for my kitchen.